Fil-good/Fil-good/README.md

 Giving all basic elements to manage the creation of a 'simple' or even more complex website (with some API, some Javascript), all knowledge is assimilated a first time in the cloning exercise of the site of AirBnB, in one week time.
 The last two weeks were destined to design our own project, chosen from 9 pitched projects, of which 5 survived.

-In our team, with Adonis Goushchi, Thibaut Butaye, and my brother 😂, Nicolas Brouwers, we had a lot of fun, but also, we learned a lot, not only code, but also working together on Git and Github.
+In our team, with Adonis Goushchi, Thibaut Butaye, and Nicolas Brouwers, we had a lot of fun, but also, we learned a lot, not only code, but also working together on Git and Github.
 I hope we'll meet soon again.

 ## Interests

 - 👀 I’m interested in Ruby, JavaScript, blockchain tech
-- 🌱 I’m currently learning Ruby, JavaScript
+- 🌱 I’m currently learning JavaScript

 ## Next steps - Short Term

-- 💞️ I’m looking to collaborate on blockchain/ crypto projects in the future
+- 💞️ I’m looking to collaborate on software development projects, within JavaScript/Ruby/HTML/CSS/..
 - 📫 How to reach me ... drop me a line on github!